fedwiki/wiki-plugin-report/ReadMe.md

-# Federated Wiki (experimental) - Report Plugin
+# Federated Wiki - Report Plugin

-*This federated wiki plugin is part of an experimental code refactoring, which is very much a work in progress.
-See [WardCunningham/Smallest-Federated-Wiki](https://github.com/WardCunningham/Smallest-Federated-Wiki) (ruby), or [WardCunningham/wiki](https://github.com/WardCunningham/wiki) (node), for the current stable versions.*

 The report plugin specifies when reports are due and how they should be delivered.